Trap Shooting

 Sporting Clays

 Now, sporting clays is something I honestly haven’t experienced.
 The shooter moves around a course, each station being unique.
-Here, clays will come from any direction.
+Here, clays will come from various angles and direction.
 We can compare this discipline of clay shooting most easily to golf.

 Should I Practice Trap Shooting or Skeet?